maiskt/hackathon.github.io/docs/06-Bank.md

       FF4         |  Do you use a bank account that belongs to somebody else if you need to?
       FF5         |  Does your bank offer at least one of the following services: savings, money transfers, insurance, or investment?
 It                      does not matter if you use those services, I just want to know whether they are offered

-- Levels
+* Levels
-  - Yes
-  - No
+  - 1=Yes
-  - na
+  - 0=No

 * Note:
-       + The full-service filter(FF5) was not applied for the following surveys: Bangladesh(2016-2018), India(2016-2018), Nigeria(2017), Pakistan(2017), and all 2013 surveys.
+  - The full-service filter(FF5) was not applied for the following surveys: Bangladesh(2016-2018), India(2016-2018), Nigeria(2017), Pakistan(2017), and all 2013 surveys.

 ## REGISTERED_BANK

-* Description: Counts individuals who hold an account with a bank that provides a full suite of financial services.
+Counts individuals who hold an account with a bank that provides a full suite of financial services.
 For example, Kenya 2017 uses the following questions.

  Question Index   |                       Question
   ----------------|-------------------------------------------------------------